 First, plan to have any department-sponsored off-campus transportation options for students include wheelchair accessibility.
 You are encouraged to check with the student about their preferences.
 You should also check with the DSP Specialist of Note, who is your primary contact.
-Also, Disability Access & Compliance (https://dac.berkeley.edu/home) at access@berkeley.edu, will be able to provide further guidance and support.
+Also, Disability Access & Compliance, at access@berkeley.edu, will be able to provide further guidance and support.